VLA Legal Fellowships

 - Prior course work and experience in intellectual property and/or the arts strongly preferred

 To apply, please email a cover letter and resume to the attention of Emma Frean at email@example.com.
-Please include “Legal Fellowship” in the subject line, and provide the approximate dates that you will be available to work.
+Please include “Legal Fellowship” in the subject line.
+In your application, please be sure to provide your source of fellowship funding, any terms associated with that funding, and the approximate dates that you will be available to work.